OrdnanceSurvey/OS-Data-Hub-API-Demos/README.md

 These examples use plain HTML, CSS and JavaScript.
 You can run them by opening the index.html in each folder, or you can serve the examples using a web server, for example [live-server](https://www.npmjs.com/package/live-server).

-### Airports example
+### Airports examples

-The airports example is a little more complex.
+The airports examples are a little more complex.
-It displays a map provided by the OS Maps API, and overlays the map with features loaded from the OS Features API.
+Each displays a map provided by the OS Maps API, and overlays the map with features loaded from the OS Features API.
 We search for features that are airports within the current extent of the map, and draw the feature geometry on top of the map.
 Each airport is clickable, allowing you to see the additional feature properties that were returned from the WFS query.

+These examples demonstate two approaches for providing OS Data Hub API access to a web application, without sharing your API key with the browser.

+#### Airports-APIKey
-The airports example uses a small server to serve the web application and to act as a proxy for the OS Data Hub APIs.
+The Airports API Key example uses a small server to serve the web application and to act as a proxy for the OS Data Hub APIs.
 This proxy allows you to embed an API key into the server without exposing the API key to the end users of the application.
-To run the sample, install [Node.JS](https://nodejs.org) and then run the following commands from the `Airports` directory:
+To run the sample, install [Node.JS](https://nodejs.org) and then run the following commands from the `Airports-APIKey` directory:

 <pre>
 npm install